Skip to content

 Frequently Asked Questions

-Your net hourly wage as baseline.
-Use higher rates for leisure time you value highly or billable business time that travel prevents.
-Use lower rates if the travel time is productive (train work time, sleep on overnight flights).
+Your net hourly wage as baseline. higher rates suit leisure time you value highly or billable business time that travel prevents. lower rates reflect if the travel time is productive (train work time, sleep on overnight flights).

 Why 3-hour airport buffer?